paulhyomintanner/TreatmentRegimenCDSS/README.md

 5. Treatments re-ranked after the user exclusion.
 6. Superseding rules applied.
 7. Top treatments printed or treatment if rules are applied.

+have the superceding before the the user exclusion. onlz dispplay top ranked treatment. then loop again if rejected. onlz have eligibility and exclusion / severitz is eligibility simple dosing strategy